choonchernlim/terragrunt-run-all-with-better-output-logs/README.md

 ## Problem Set

-By default, when running `terragrunt run-all (apply|destroy) ...`, there is no way for the built-in solution to write the output into the log file.
+By default, when running `terragrunt run-all (apply|destroy) ...`, there is no built-in solution to write the output into the log file.
 When piping the output to a log file from `terragrunt` command, all module logs are saved into the same log file, resulting in unreadable logs when running against many modules: